IntelligentRoboticsLabs/curio_msgs/README.md

 ### `curio_msgs/CurioServoStates`

-A time-stamped message containing an two arrays of `curio_msgs/LX16AState` messages.
+A time-stamped message containing two arrays of `curio_msgs/LX16AState` messages.
 The first array is for the state of the wheel servos.
 The second array is for the state of the steering servos.